DLibatique/GREK101-F21/docs/textbook/inflection.md

 ### Conjugation

 **Conjugation** is the act of changing the endings of a **verb** to reflect different aspects of that verb, like who performs the action, when the action occurs, and whether the subject performs or receives the verb's action.
+When we **conjugate** a verb, we apply various endings to different forms of a verbal stem to reflect those aspects.
 More on this in Module 1.

 ### Declension